-Budget airlines make money by turning flights around much more quickly than legacy carriers.
+Budget airlines make money by turning flights around faster than legacy carriers.
 While planes are “cleaned” between flights, a quick swoosh around your tray table, armrests and seat-belt with an anti-bacterial wipe is a good idea.

 Bathrooms on low-cost airlines are limited in number and are used by multiple passengers on every flight.
-Knowing that people have vastly differing hygiene standards, and that some have very poor aim (!), it’s also worth taking your wipes to the toilet with you, for a quick wipe before you touch or sit on anything!
+People have vastly differing hygiene standards and some have very poor aim (!), so it’s also worth taking your wipes to the toilet with you, for a quick wipe before you touch or sit on anything!

 Organise your in-flight entertainment

 Don’t expect movies on no-frills budget airline flights.
 Pick out the movies you would like to watch during your trip and download them before you travel – and remember to pack your earphones.
-I love my noise cancelling headphones – just like these.
+I love my noise-cancelling headphones!

-You may also like: Essential Travel Accessories To Pack On Every Trip
+You may also like: Essential Travel Accessories For Every Trip